 - Teaching or Research Assistantships (contact program for more details)

 - Various paid hourly opportunities (contact program for more details)

 - Public Policy Program Course Policies: Courses taught in the Public Policy Program are covered by a set of course management policies, laid out in the linked document; students are responsible for knowing and abiding by these course policies.

 - Hume Writing Center : Offers one-to-one tutoring and workshops for graduate student writers.
 Building 250, Main Quad.

 - Center for Teaching and Learning : Helps with all aspects of being a teacher and a learner.
 408 Panama Mall, Stanford, CA.

 - Stanford Bulletin (aka Explore Degrees): For a comprehensive listing of degree requirements

 - Explore Courses: For course descriptions, schedules, faculty information

-- BEAM, Stanford Career Education: For career recruitment resources, career counseling and planning, job fairs, and help with resumes
+- Stanford Career Education: For career recruitment resources, career counseling and planning, job fairs, and help with resumes

 - English for Foreign Students: language programs

 - Office of Accessible Education: (OAE) support and services for students with disabilities